vishwajeet161/Journeo/README.md

 ## 🌍 About

-**Journeo** is a scalable train ticket booking platform inspired by IRCTC.
+**Journeo** is a scalable travel ticket booking platform inspired by IRCTC.
 It leverages a **microservices architecture** with a modern **Angular frontend** and **Spring Boot backend** for seamless performance, scalability, and reliability.

 ---